sourcebitsllc/Asset-Generator-Mac/README.md

 # What Is It?

-Asset Generator is a Mac app which takes design assets and adds them to your Xcode project's Xcassets library.
+Asset Generator is a Mac app which takes design assets and adds them to your Xcode project's Asset Catalog.
 Its goal is to bridge the gap between designers and developers: the former can pull project repositories and update assets (in a hopefully intutive way) without bothering the latter.

 # How to Use?